-You must be a Tennessee resident at least 18 years of age with a High School diploma or GED.
+You must be at least 18 years of age with a High School diploma or GED.
 60 hours of Prelicensing fundamentals classes must be completed in order to take the Tennessee State Exam.
 In addition to passing the exam, you must complete a 30-hour Course for New Affiliates that will help you get started.
 Then you may affiliate with a Real Estate Broker and then apply for an affiliate broker license.

 The 60 hours of Prelicensing education can be completed in as little as two weeks.
 Some people schedule the exam for the following week.
 Completing all requirements can be done in approximately a month.
 The real estate industry has a short entry period for such wonderful opportunities.

 CLI has 35+ years of experience preparing students to pass the real estate exam and keep their licenses.
 Tens of thousands of graduates attest to the quality education they received.
 Additional reasons include:

 The current economic climate has caused a lot of people to wonder if this is a good time to get started in real estate.
 If you’re not a hard worker, you should not consider this industry now or probably at any time.

 This could be the best time to get started for several reasons:

 Yes, many real estate companies are actively looking for new agents, both full and part time.